 Event Cancellation Policies & Procedures

-Any program participant requesting their individual program registration be canceled must submit their request in writing via email to Drew Brydon at email@example.com.
+Any program participant requesting their individual program registration be canceled must submit their request in writing via email to Drew Brydon-Cardoso at firstname.lastname@example.org.
 For fee-based events, a request for cancellation (and refund using the original form of payment) must be received no later than 48 hours in advance of the event.
 Requests received later than 48 hours prior to the event will not be processed or accepted.
 All approved refunds are subject to a $10.00 administrative fee.
 If BPSI cancels an event, all registrants will receive a full refund of fees paid (no administration charge) no later than two business days following the scheduled date of the event, using the original form of payment.

 Please address any questions or concerns about your experience at this or any program or event you have attended at the Boston Psychoanalytic Society and Institute to the Program Chair, via the Senior Administrator/Continuing Education Administrator, BPSI, 141 Herrick Road, Newton Centre, MA 02459; email@example.com; 617.266.0953.